Zathura: Reception

 Publishers Weekly said the book was a "satisfying enigma" like its predecessor.
 Booklist said readers of Jumanji would also like Zathura.
 Alternatively, The Horn Book Magazine said the book did not work as a sequel to Jumanji but worked as part of a series.

 Film adaptation

 A film adaptation of the book titled Zathura: A Space Adventure was made in 2005, directed by Jon Favreau.
-It received positive reviews from critics but was not a commercial success.
+It received positive reviews from critics but was a commercial failure.